The Harmon: Structural problems and initial effects

 In early 2009, Perini disputed a county claim that its construction work led to the structural errors, blaming the issue on design problems.
 The company stated that it "stands by its opinion that design conflicts contributed to the Harmon Hotel structural issues and that portions of the structural drawings, as designed and permitted, contained elements of reinforcing steel that could not be installed as drawn".
 Perini also stated that Pacific Coast Steel and Converse attempted to resolve the design problems by "modifying the placement of the reinforcing steel, as it was installed".
 Clark County filed complaints against Perini and Pacific Coast Steel; the latter reached a settlement in April 2009 and agreed to pay $14,105 in administrative fees to the Nevada Contractors Board, without admitting fault in the case.

 The county also appointed hearing officer Charles Thomas to investigate the structural errors.
 Converse blamed a communication breakdown for the errors, but could not pinpoint when it occurred, noting the various parties involved in the project, including MGM, Perini, Pacific Coast Steel, and Halcrow Yolles.
 Thomas concluded that there was sufficient evidence showing that Converse's two inspectors on the project had falsified 62 daily reports, from March to July 2008, assuring that proper rebar installation was observed.

 Converse was suspended from working on any new projects for six months.
 One of its inspectors on the project had left the company as of July 2009, while the other was demoted.
 One of them had little experience in building inspections.
-The Harmon case highlighted the fact that Clark County does not verify inspector resumes, posing the potential for falsified qualifications.
+The Harmon case highlighted the fact that Clark County does not verify inspector résumés, posing the potential for falsified qualifications.